Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Abstracted VR

 With the previous change, we moved VR interactions into separate, interchangeable components.
-The integration with VRTK is a separate components, as well as the new component for Unity XR.
-You can now write your own component to support any VR framework you want, too.
+We made the VRTK integration as separate component, and have created a new component for Unity XR.
+If you wish to use another VR framework, now you can integrate it on your own.

 The new recommended VR framework is Unity XR.
-We have updated the VRTK component to the new API, but this is our last release for it, as we drop our support for it from now on.
+We have updated the VRTK component to the new API, but this is our last release for it, as we drop our support of VRTK from now on.
 While integrating Unity XR into our tool, we have collected our insights for working with it.
-You can find these insights in our [FAQ](03-unity-xr-faq.md) chapter.
+We have documented them in the [FAQ](03-unity-xr-faq.md) chapter, as they could prove to be useful for you, as well.

 ## Standalone Devices Support

 The Innoactive Creator supports standalone devices now.

-*If you use the default course serializer, go to `Unity > Edit > Project Settings... > Player > Other Settings`.
-Set API compitability settings to .NET 4.x.*
+*If you use the default course serializer, go to `Unity > Edit > Project Settings... > Player > Other Settings` and set API compitability settings to .NET 4.x.*

 ## Scene Setup